YukiSora/YukiSora.github.io/_posts/2016-03-31-Java-Network-Programming.markdown

 #### Writing to Server

-writing data to server by using socket client.
+Writing data to server by using socket client.

 {% highlight java %}
 import java.net.Socket;